[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Ondoku

-"Ondoku" is a service that allows anyone to easily convert text or images into audio and have it read aloud by simply loading it.
+"Ondoku" is a service where anyone can easily convert text or images into audio and read them aloud.

 The audio introduced in this article is also read aloud by "Ondoku."

-Reading Turkish aloud is very easy with "Ondoku" .
+Reading Turkish aloud with "Ondoku" is very easy.

 Enter the text you want to read aloud.

-Select the voice you want to use for reading.
+Select the voice to be used for reading.

-For Turkish text-to-speech, you can choose from 8 different voices.
+For Turkish reading, you can choose from 8 types of voices.

 Ahmet: Male